ferdibay/Python-Projects/README.md

-# Here is a couple of Python projects from my first term at university
+# All my Python projects from zero to hero:)